bobbingwide/oik-blocks/README.md

 * Donate link: https://www.oik-plugins.com/oik/oik-donate/
 * Tags: gutenberg, shortcode, blocks, oik
 * Requires at least: 5.5.1
-* Tested up to: 5.8-RC2
+* Tested up to: 5.8
 * Gutenberg compatible: Yes
-* Stable tag: 0.6.0
+* Stable tag: 1.0.0
 * License: GPLv3 or later
 * License URI: https://www.gnu.org/licenses/gpl-2.0.html

 ## Description
 WordPress blocks, aka Gutenberg blocks, for oik shortcodes.

-This is mostly prototype code delivering a number of the oik shortcodes as blocks for the new WordPress content editor.

-oik delivers over 80 shortcodes.
-Some of these are crying out to be converted into advanced WordPress blocks.
+The blocks in this plugin are a mixture of
+- prototype blocks to replace oik-shortcodes
+- and blocks to help document WordPress blocks.

-oik-blocks provides 20 blocks
+oik-blocks v1.0.0 provides 7 blocks

-- Address
 - Block icon
 - Block info
 - Block list
+- Dynamic content block
+- Fields
+- Nivo slider
+- Person

+v0.6.0 delivered other blocks.
+Each of these blocks have been implemented in other plugins so have been deleted from this plugin.

+- Address
 - Contact form
 - Countdown
 - CSS
 - CSV
 - Dash icon
-- Fields
 - Follow me
 - GeSHi
 - GitHub Issue
 - Google Maps
-- Nivo slider
-- Person
 - Search
 - Prototype Generic shortcode block (undocumented on oik-plugins.com )
 - UK tides
 - WordPress version

 For more info on the blocks included in the plugin see:

 [blocks readme](https://github.com/bobbingwide/oik-blocks/tree/master/blocks)

-This is just the start.

-This plugin is currently being used for education, demonstration, experimentation and estimation.

-The code is being developed to work with latest version of the Gutenberg plugin and/or the latest build of WordPress 5.0.

-We'll refer to Gutenberg as the new editor.
-And each block will be called a block.

-The oik-block plugin, from which this plugin was forked, includes logic to evaluate Gutenberg's compatibility with site contents.
-It forms opinions at multiple levels and applies these to decide which editor is the safest to use for the content and context.